In-Person Instruction Returns in Fall 2021

 Fall 2021 Campus Reopening FAQ

 We have several tools that will help us remain safe and healthy while resuming the in-person campus experience.
-Classrooms have been reconfigured to meet physical distancing requirements and capacities for the rooms have been adjusted in our course scheduling systems.
 An expanded schedule has been created for fall 2021 to allow courses that would normally meet during congested times to meet earlier in the morning, later in the evenings, or on Saturdays.
 The temporary change to the schedule will allow us to both reduce foot traffic that would impact offices and provide more options for identifying space for in-person courses.
 Campus services necessary to meet this expanded schedule will also make key adjustments.

 We have also invested in new hyflex (hybrid-flexible) classrooms, portable equipment, and faculty training initiatives.
 We will be able to accommodate cohort models in which different groups of students join classes in-person on specific days, while participating remotely (either synchronously or asynchronously) on other days.
 Several non-academic spaces have been converted to classrooms and we are also studying the possibility of conducting classes outside.
 Deans will be able to make adjustments to course modalities for pandemic-related reasons during the transitional fall 2021 semester.
 Finally, faculty, librarians, and staff who are unable to teach and work in-person for documented medical reasons will be able to request an accommodation through the Office of Human Resources.